jacklul/nvml-scripts/nvml-undervolt/README.md

 python3 nvml-undervolt.py --core-offset 100 --target-clock 1800 --transition-clock 1500 --power-limit 150 --temperature-limit 70
 ```

+> [!WARNING]
+> Don't just copy paste and run above command!
+> I suggest you to look at my example [RTX 3060 example.md](RTX%203060%20example.md) to see the actual usage.

 This will set clock offset to +100 when PSTATE is 0 and clock reaches >=1500 MHz then revert the changes when it falls <=1500 MHz.
 Additionally power will be limited to 120 watts and temperature limit will be set to 70C.